An ad-free and cookie-free website.

-We show how KBH stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how KBH stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and New Single-Family Housing Construction (except For-Sale Builders) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 KB Home is one of the largest homebuilders in the United States, with more than 600,000 homes delivered since its founding in 1957.
 KB Home operates in 38 markets in eight states, primarily serving first-time and first move-up homebuyers, as well as second move-up and active adults.
 KB Home is differentiated in offering customers the ability to personalize what they value most in their home, from choosing their lot, floor plan, and exterior, to selecting design and décor choices in its KB Home Studios.
 In addition, its industry leadership in sustainability helps to lower the cost of homeownership for its buyers compared to a typical resale home.
 The company takes a broad approach to sustainability, encompassing energy efficiency, water conservation, healthier indoor environments, smart home capabilities and waste reduction.
 KB Home is the first national builder to have earned awards under all of the U.S. EPA's homebuilder programs - ENERGY STAR®, WaterSense® and Indoor airPLUS®.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.